 Our experience of monitoring and evaluation

 To do this, a team of four professionals spend four full days at Ons Plek.
-Interviews were held with the Board, with almost all members of staff individually and jointly and with the girls.
-The team were thorough in their questions.
-They repeated the same questions to different role players to make sure that the information they gained was accurate.
-Policies and procedures of all aspects of Ons Plek’s functioning had to be produced.
-The Petty Cash and Bookkeeping systems were examined in detail.
+Interviews are held with the Board, with almost all members of staff individually and jointly and with the girls.
+The team are thorough in their questions.
+They repeat the same questions to different role players to make sure that the information they gain is accurate.
+Policies and procedures of all aspects of Ons Plek’s functioning must be produced.
+The Petty Cash and Bookkeeping systems are examined in detail.